Do Cats Hate Us?

 *heavy sigh*

 I have no idea who the tweeter or the veterinarian in question are, but I have a lot of issues with this tweet.
-I actually find it really harmful toward cats so I wanted to use this as an opportunity to correct a few myths about cats.
+It may seem innocent enough, but it’s really harmful toward cats so I wanted to use this as an opportunity to correct a few myths about cats.

 Cats Hate Us… Except They Don’t